📸For Professional Photographers

 Photographer Information

-• Business name or studio name
+• Business name or photo studio name

-• Your full name
+• Your full name (for freelance photographers)

 • Business address